 Rethinking the Dream Chronicles is a special feature that highlights people that have rethought their dreams in some form or fashion.
-This might mean they rent instead of own, homeschool instead of public school, hold a small quaint wedding over a big expensive gala, or choose a simpler life over a life full of buying stuff and keeping up with the Joneses.
-Today’s special guest has done all of these things.
-Please welcome Amy to Rethinking the Dream Chroncles.
-Read on to get a glimpse into her life.
+This might mean they rent instead of own, homeschool instead of public school, hold a small quaint wedding over a big expensive gala, or choose a simpler life over a life full of buying lots of stuff.
+Amy has done all this an more.
+Here’s her story:

 During that move I realized just how much we had.
 I had enough clothes to wear a different outfit daily for 9 months and 40 some odd pairs of shoes.
 After a few weeks I was able to cut that down to 2 weeks worth of clothes and I think 4 pairs of shoes.
 I hit my books next getting rid of almost 1,000 of them.
 I did not buy all that stuff people were always giving me things they didn’t want and I’d just take them.
 I did buy a lot of things though, just not all of it.
-After I’d gone through my things and gotten rid of most of them I asked my son if he wanted to get rid of some things.
-He did get rid of a bunch of clothes, toys and books.
-Our life was pretty simple we had school for both of us, most of the classes that I took and taught were during the daytime while he was in school.
-I would work on my thesis writing after he’d go to bed.
+Our life was pretty simple we had school for both of us, most of the classes that I took and taught were during the daytime while the little one was in school.
+I would work on my thesis writing after bedtime.

-For me the life that we led isn’t outside of the norm.
+Homeschooling has allowed us to move when we desired without having to worry about school districts.
+We have been able to change what we are doing based on the needs of each individual ch ild.
+We are able to go on educational trips when the desire or opportunity presents without having to worry about missing school work.
+For me the life we’ve led isn’t outside of the norm.
 We make the choices we make because it works for us.
 We don’t need to buy a house because we have children.
-We won’t buy a house until we have found the place that we want to make our forever home.
+We will buy when we’ve found the place that we want to make our forever home.